Elbtower: Reception

 The project receives both support and opposition from the public and political representatives.

-While the ruling SPD and the opposition parties CDU and FDP welcomed these plans, while the Greens expressed skepticism as coalition partner of the SPD.
+Olaf Scholz, then Mayor of Hamburg, championed the project.
+While the ruling SPD and the opposition parties CDU and FDP welcomed these plans, the Greens expressed skepticism as a coalition partner of the SPD.

 Critics pointed out that the renovation and development of existing buildings such as the Heinrich Hertz Tower (Hamburg's TV tower) and the Bismarck monument should take precedence over new prestige projects.
 The Senate responded to this criticism with the announcement of a transparent construction project and in particular a purely private financing of the project.